virgesmith/neworder/docs/contributing.md

 # or
 git checkout -b feature/add-a-thing
 ```
-3. If a bug, create and commit a test that uses the new feature or illustrates the bug.
+3. Create and commit a test that uses the new feature or illustrates the bug.
 It should fail:
 ```sh
 pytest # fails
 git commit -m <appropriate message>